Public Educational Events and Community Learning

 International Cultural Day

-GUST proudly celebrated its global diversity on November 11, 2024, by hosting International Cultural Day in the on campus center.
+GUST proudly celebrated its global diversity on November 11, 2024, as well as on December 11, 2025, by hosting the 1st and 2nd annual International Cultural Day in the campus center.
 The event welcomed representatives from multiple embassies in Kuwait — including India, South Korea, Japan, Guinea, Egypt, and Romania — who showcased their countries’ unique cultural identities, traditions, and history.
+The roster expanded in the 2nd annual cultural day with the participation of other embassies, such as: Nigeria, Turkey, France, etc.

 The event featured vibrant booths offering traditional food, cultural displays, music, and interactive activities that allowed visitors to immerse themselves in different global experiences.
 By welcoming the wider community and fostering learning beyond the classroom, International Cultural Day demonstrated GUST’s commitment to inclusivity, cultural appreciation, and SDG 4: Quality Education.